machingclee/machingclee.github.io/static/media/014-mobileapp.a0d22593.md

 #### My Role to This Project

 This is a full-stack project for Wonderbricks Limited in which I am in charge of **85% ~ 90%** of the work including

 - All visual effects for frontend

 - All business logic in backend with appropriate data model for the frontend
 - DevOps for frontend and backend deployments
-- Debugging of the work from junior developers

 #### Custom Animated Components and Components Wrapped as a Class